Learn how to deploy Kafkorama Gateway on Azure Kubernetes Service (AKS) with support for Azure Event Hubs, including setup and topic configuration.

-Before deploying Kafkorama on AKS, ensure that you have a Microsoft Azure account and have installed the following tools:
+Before deploying Kafkorama Gateway on AKS, ensure you have:

 export RESOURCE_GROUP=rg-kafkorama